+Public schools are authorized to allow homeschool students to participate in public school online programs (Missouri Revised Statutes § 162.1250.1).
 The Missouri Department of Education states that public schools must not place “artificial barriers” in the way of homeschool student participation in state-approved gifted education programs.
-See page 11 in the department’s Gifted Program Guidelines.
+See page 12 in the department’s Gifted Program Guidelines.
+Note that these guidelines have not been updated to include FPE schools.

 Things to keep in mind: